Slavic Languages and Literature

 Master of Arts in Slavic Languages and Literature

-In addition to fulfilling the requirements of the Graduate College, candidates must pass a written examination.
+In addition to fulfilling the requirements of the Graduate College, candidates must pass written examinations, which are largely based on survey courses in the respective fields.
 All students must complete 32 graduate hours of advanced courses including at least 20 in Slavic Languages and Literatures.
 No master's thesis is required.

 |RUSS 501||Russian for Grad Students I||4|